kamataryo/wacker-hands-on/README.md

-# wacker-hands-on2
+# wacker-hands-on
-This is test for Github Hands-on@wacker #5
+This is example remository for Github Hands-on@wacker #6